Buuntu/fastapi-react/README.md

 configurable admin dashboard.

 After starting the project, navigate to `http://localhost:8000/admin`.
 You should see a login screen.
-Use the username/password you set for the initial user on project setup.
+Use the username/password you set for the superuser on project setup.

+_NOTE: regular users will not be able to access the admin dashboard_

 ![React Adming Login](assets/login-screen.png)